 There are two tranches of Senior Priority Units: Tranche 1 is equal to \$13,926 and Tranche 2 is equal to \$16,276.
 Tranche 1 Senior Priority Units were issued to Atlas Capital Resources LP and Atlas Capital Resources (P) LP in the same historical ownership percentages in conjunction with Atlas converting the 2019 notes payable and accrued interest (see Note 5).
-Tranche 2 Senior Priority Units were issued to Atlas Capital Resources LP and Atlas Capital Resources (P) LP in the same historical ownership percentages in conjunction with Atlas contributing its equity interest in Blocker (see Note 5).
+Tranche 2 Senior Priority Units were issued to Atlas Capital Resources (P) LP in the same historical ownership percentages in conjunction with Atlas Capital Resources (P) LP in the same historical ownership percentages in conjunction with Atlas contributing its equity interest in Blocker (see Note 5).
 Senior Priority Units have no voting rights.